firsec/StackVector/README.md

-# StackVector
+# Stack Vector

-A C++ dynamic vector allocator that allocates on the stack instead of the heap (better speed for small sizes)
+A fast C++ dynamic vector allocator that allocates on the stack instead of the heap (better speed for small sizes).